 Beneficiaries should consider which of the questions pertaining to FAIR data above, can apply to the management of other research outputs, and should strive to provide sufficient detail on how their research outputs will be managed and shared, or made available for reuse, in line with the FAIR principles.

-FAIR principles will be followed pertaining to the management of all research outputs during the project.
+The FAIR principles will be followed pertaining to the management of other research outputs.

 Allocation of resources